others

 Colloquial phrases are an important part of any language.
 A popular example is the term for a “soft drink” – the northern mid-west states typically refer to this beverage as “pop” while southern states call it “soda” and other regions may use “cola” or “soda pop”.
 While all of these terms are correct, some are more commonly accepted than others in certain areas.

-Colloquialisms are not often used in formal writing and are more appropriate in spoken language.
-However, when your law firm blog has a more personal, casual tone, you may want to throw in a bit of “local color” when choosing your words.
+While colloquialisms aren’t common in formal writing and suit spoken language better, a law firm blog with a casual tone might benefit from some regional flair.
 If your goal with your personal injury marketing is to establish yourself as a true local, using local language may be a good tactic for your web content.

 Colloquialisms vs. Jargon – They Are Not the Same!

-Legal jargon is, in some cases, a turnoff in attorney web content.
-Your readers and potential clients are looking for legal information explained to them in terms they can easily understand.
+In some instances, legal jargon can deter readers from attorney web content.
+They seek clear explanations of legal information.
 If they wanted to read through wordy state statutes or federal laws, they would seek the official texts.

-When writing attorney web content you want to choose simple language appropriate for the level of education and/or understanding of a typical client.
+When crafting content for attorneys, opt for straightforward language that resonates with the average client’s comprehension level.
 If you are dealing with the general public or clients largely unfamiliar with legal issues, you will want to simplify laws and avoid jargon like “mass tort reform” and any Latin legal terminology unless properly explained.
-Lawyers for business legal matters such as patent law may choose to use more advanced terms if they are common in discussion of regular legal business matters.
+For areas like patent law, lawyers might use advanced terms if they’re standard in typical legal discussions.
 It’s all about knowing your target audience.

 Work with an Article Writing Service That Knows Your Language

-Any article writing service worth its salt will know when it’s appropriate for attorney web content to use colloquialisms.
-At We Do Web Content, we take the time to really get to know our clients and develop the voice they want to portray through their web content.
+Any article writing service worth its salt will know when it’s appropriate for your website content to use colloquialisms.
+At We Do Web, we take the time to really get to know our clients and develop the voice they want to portray through their web content.

 To learn more about how our writers can put the best words on your blog, give us a call or fill out our contact form to speak with our sales manager to learn about the power of good attorney web content and personal injury marketing.
 888-594-5442.